Solicitors Specialising in Equity Release Schemes

 And, in any event, getting the right legal advice from an equity release solicitor will make sure that you properly understand the full legal implications of taking out your loan agreement.

 Got a question about equity release?
 Call our specialist solicitors on FREEPHONE 0800 1404544 or one of our 4 local office numbers for free initial phone advice – and a free no strings attached fee quote.

 Click here to read some reviews of our conveyancing lawyers from satisfied clients

 Analysis of figures financial services organisation, Canada Life, indicates that UK homeowners now have combined equity of over £740 billion and that UK housing UK housing stock is worth a remarkable £5.2 trillion in 2022.

 Equity release schemes can be extremely useful for many people in freeing up tax free cash from their home without having to move.
-And they are becoming increasingly popular.
+And, unsurprisingly, they are becoming increasingly popular.

-However there are many different schemes and it is essential that you are both fully aware of the implications of equity release and that you make sure you get specialist, impartial and independent financial advice first.
+However although “drawdown lifetime mortgages” prove to be the most popular, there are many different schemes.
+That’s why it is essential that you are both fully aware of the implications of equity release and that you make sure you get specialist, impartial and independent financial advice first.
 In particular you need to be aware of the impact of any equity release scheme you take out on any inheritance you leave when you pass away.